-Allowance for Mortgage Losses
+Allowance for losses

-The allowance for mortgage losses is maintained at a level that is considered adequate to absorb incurred losses to the mortgage loan portfolio.
-A mortgage allowance is recorded when, in the opinion of management, there is no longer reasonable assurance of the collection of the full amount of principal and interest.
-Mortgage allowances, in an amount that approximates the present value of projected future cash flow shortfalls, are determined based on mortgage loans outstanding and the most recently adjusted appraised value of the underlying properties.
+The allowance for losses is maintained at a level that is considered adequate to absorb incurred losses to the loan portfolio.
+An allowance is recorded when, in the opinion of management, there is no longer reasonable assurance of the collection of the full amount of principal and interest.

+Allowance for mortgages, in an amount that approximates the present value of projected future cash flow shortfalls, are determined based on mortgage loans outstanding and the most recently adjusted appraised value of the underlying properties.
 The Company has both individual and Expected Credit Loss Allowances as described below.